Catete Palace - Museum of the Republic

 5 Star Rating LETS PALACE 🏰 It’s not everyday you get to walk through the presidents house!
 They have opened up the building where the president of Brazil lives and he is really living lavishly.
 Many many paintings and sculptures and accents, this place is by all means a palace.
 I’m a little confused as I didn’t see the president or any of his workers running around which is very strange given the size of Brazil.
 I received quite the scolding from a security officer at one point but I don’t speak portuguese so not really sure what it was about.
 I just laughed and said, “I’ll keep that in mind!”
 Not sure what I’m keeping in mind but it seemed to have calmed him down!
 Thanks! 🐬

-Parker Uber - 3 weeks ago
+Parker Uber - a month ago

 Show More